Tools & Resources

 For tech in nonprofits.
 Also includes information on startup of nonprofit, etc.

 The National Council of Nonprofits

 produces and curates tools, resources, and samples for nonprofits.
 Exceptional resource for various factors such as, accountability, governance, and ethics of nonprofits.

-A national organization that can help those who are searching for volunteer opportunities outside of Marin and Napa.
+A national organization that can help those who are searching for volunteer opportunities outside of California.

 Great site for learning the fundamentals of volunteerism with helpful guides such as What is volunteering?
 Why is volunteering important?
 Benefits of volunteering?

 An international training, consulting and publishing firm specializing in volunteerism.
 Great resource for its library of sources and information on the intricacies of specific volunteer groups including, older volunteers, people with disabilities, and millenials, as well as various fields of volunteering.